 - a) Minor colds, coughs, hangovers.

 - b) Computer or printing failure at home.

 - c) Difficulties in accessing library resources.

 - d) Lost assignments.

 - e) Unverifiable travel difficulties.

 - f) Not realising deadline imminent.

 - g) Poor time management.

 - h) Wanting 'to get it perfect'.

-- Any event that could have reasonably been expected or any anticipated commitments (holidays, weddings, moving house, employment etc.) interfering with completion of course work.
+- i) Any event that could have reasonably been expected or any anticipated commitments (holidays, weddings, moving house, employment etc.) interfering with completion of course work.

-- j) Extensions will not normally be granted to individuals who voluntarily absent themselves to participate in other activities, such as sporting competitions, music festivals or part-time employment.
-Ignorance of the deadline, or pressure of other work resulting from poor personal organisation, will not constitute good causes for an extension.
+- j) Extensions will not normally be granted to individuals who voluntarily absent themselves to participate in other activities, such as sporting competitions (unless the participation is covered in line with the University's Dual Career Athlete and Coach Policy), music festivals or part-time employment.

+- k) Ignorance of the deadline, or pressure of other work resulting from poor personal organisation, will not constitute good causes for an extension.

-- k) Problems caused by English not being a student's principal language.
+- I) Problems caused by English not being a student's principal language.
 Students should seek advice and support in good time.